 If your cat has any of the following problems or conditions, set up an appointment with your vet.
 Older cats are more prone to medical conditions such as diabetes, kidney disease, and hyperthyroidism.

 Cats can experience numerous types of infections that cause fever, but it can be difficult to spot whether your cat is feeling unwell.
 Sometimes fever can cause your cat to drink more water than usual.
-According to a study in the Journal of Feline Medicine and Surgery, the most common cause for fever, or pyrexia in cats was infectious peritonitis, followed by inflammatory conditions.
+According to the Journal of Feline Medicine and Surgery, the most common cause of fever, or pyrexia in cats was infectious peritonitis, followed by inflammatory conditions.

 The only way to tell if your cat has a fever is to take its temperature using a thermometer.
 Temperatures ranging from 100.4 to 102.5 degrees Fahrenheit are considered normal in cats.
 Anything above 102.5 degrees Fahrenheit indicates that your cat has a fever and a temperature higher than 106 degrees Fahrenheit can be harmful to its organs.